MadhavanAnanthan/practise/src/main/java/org/example/dsa/arrays/medium/NextPermutation_31.md

 The term permutation refers to a mathematical calculation of the number of ways a particular set can be arranged.
+Simply, How many types of combination, we can construct an array.

 Simply, If we give a value - <b>[1,2,3]</b>
 below is the sequecial way to find next permuatations